 The most obvious symptom of anorexia nervosa is severe weight loss.
 However, there are many other physical and psychological symptoms that may indicate the presence of this disorder.
 These include:

-- Obsession with food and weight: People with anorexia nervosa may constantly think about food and their weight, and may engage in behaviors such as counting calories or weighing themselves multiple times a day.
+- Obsession with food and weight: People with anorexia nervosa may constantly think about food, calories, and their weight.
+They may also engage in rituals around food, such as cutting food into tiny pieces or only eating at certain times.

-- Avoidance of social situations: People with anorexia nervosa may withdraw from social activities that involve food, such as going out to eat with friends or attending family gatherings.
+- Avoidance of social situations: People with anorexia nervosa may avoid social situations that involve food, such as going out to eat with friends or attending family gatherings.

 The Treatment of Anorexia Nervosa

-Once the individual's physical health is stable, the focus shifts to addressing the underlying psychological factors that contribute to the disorder.
-This may include individual therapy, family therapy, and group therapy.
+Once the individual is medically stable, the focus shifts to addressing the underlying psychological and emotional issues that contribute to anorexia nervosa.
+This typically involves a combination of individual therapy, family therapy, and nutritional counseling.
 Cognitive-behavioral therapy (CBT) has been shown to be particularly effective in treating anorexia nervosa.
-CBT helps individuals identify and change negative thoughts and behaviors related to food and body image.
+This type of therapy helps individuals identify and change the negative thoughts and behaviors that contribute to their disorder.

-In addition to therapy, medication may also be prescribed to treat co-occurring mental health disorders such as depression or anxiety.
-It is important to note that medication alone is not sufficient in treating anorexia nervosa and should be used in conjunction with therapy.
+In some cases, medication may also be prescribed to help manage symptoms of depression, anxiety, or other co-occurring disorders.
+However, medication alone is not enough to treat anorexia nervosa and should always be used in conjunction with therapy.

 The Road to Recovery